 Here is why this is the best travel app and why you should be using it:

-- It shows you detailed info for each reservation like terminals, gates, layover time, which you booked through, your booking reference codes, frequent flyer miles, etc. FYI: When using the app, click on each segment to view the details.
+It shows you detailed info for each reservation like terminals, gates, layover time, booked through, booking reference codes, frequent flyer miles, etc. FYI: When using the app, click on each segment to view the details.

 Unlike other apps, it doesn’t matter where you book.
 TripIt can manage it all as soon as you book a flight, hotel, car, or other reservation, forward your plans.

 Want to keep track of real-time changes?
 Upgrade to TripIt Pro.
 This one is not free, it’s $49 a year, but they offer a 30-day free trial that I will give a whirl in November.

 Nikki Webster is a travel writer who covers how to travel while grinding a day job without breaking the bank.
 Nikki is always in search of off-the-beaten-track experiences and unique stays.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles annually and has visited 74 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com or follow along on Facebook, Pinterest, and Instagram.